 The ATmega328P uses TTL level serial TX/RX pins for communication.
 To talk to the chip with our computer, we will need a USB to TTL Serial interface adapter.

 We are using the FT232RL USB to TTL Serial Interface Adapter in our example, but you may already have something similar on-hand that will work.
+These adapters are commonly used with small microcontroller boards that don’t have built-in USB ports.

 - Connect RX on the adapter to pin 3 (TX) on the chip.